 Spending time alone also allows you to get to know yourself and to do what you really want.
 When we’re with someone else, we tend to go with the flow; go along with what they want to do.
 You don’t need anyone else to tell you what to do.
 Imagine next time your husband wants to go to the boat show and you’d rather shave your head, you can tell him, “Go.
 Enjoy!” and take yourself off to the latest rom-com you’ve been itching to see.
 Et voila!
 You’re both happy.

-And, besides what many people think, research has shown that two heads not necessarily better than one.
+And, besides what many people think, research has shown that two heads are not necessarily better than one.
 (Remember those group projects in high school?)
 You’re a smart cookie.
 When you need ideas to solve a problem, brainstorm with yourself.
 Let your mind wander.
 You’ll come up with some fabulous ideas.

 Paraphrasing the divine Samantha Jones – Ah, Honey, we’re all alone.
 My advice, embrace that fact, slap on some armour and get out there and enjoy yourself.
 Now, next time hubby’s out golfing, take your gorgeous self out to the bistro for lunch.
-Have a glass of wine and enjoy being you.
+Have a glass of wine and enjoy being you… just with you.

 What about you?
 Will you take the plunge?
 Will you take yourself out on a date?
 Share your story in the comments below.
 We’d love to hear.